Colt Supplier Code of Conduct

 The Supplier shall ensure compliance with laws and directives providing for the protection, transfer, access and storage of personal information.

-A standard Non-Disclosure Agreement must be signed between Colt and the Supplier, or prospective Supplier, prior to discussing any confidential information.
 The Supplier shall not utilise or disclose any Colt confidential information and vice versa.
 This includes, but is not limited to, customer information, supplier information, knowledge of business plans or projections, sales or marketing programmes, customers lists, significant legal or regulatory action or strategy, new products or prices changes, changes in senior management, divestitures or mergers and acquisitions.

 The Supplier shall not make any statement or submission to investors, the media or government referring to Colt without obtaining prior written permission from Colt (except where required by government of under the law).
 The Supplier may submit any such request to its primary contact at Colt.